Skip to main content

 The Cellular Dialogue Nutrition and Hormones

 Every meal you consume is a set of instructions for your endocrine system.
 The composition of your diet directly influences the production and release of key metabolic hormones.
-A diet high in refined carbohydrates and sugars can lead to chronically elevated insulin levels, contributing to and fat storage.
+A diet high in refined carbohydrates and sugars can lead to chronically elevated insulin levels, contributing to insulin resistance and fat storage.

 Testosterone supports the growth of lean muscle mass, a metabolically active tissue that helps regulate blood sugar.
 To build this tissue, your body requires an adequate supply of amino acids from dietary protein.
 Without this nutritional support, the anabolic signal from testosterone cannot be fully expressed.